Akshgit17/TicketVault/README.md

 ## Overview

-TicketVault is a full-stack ticket marketplace platform for discovering events, listing tickets, and managing bookings with secure user authentication and payment integration.
+TicketVault is a full-stack concert ticket reselling platform designed to help users safely buy and sell event tickets.
+Sellers can create listings for tickets they can no longer use, while buyers can discover available listings by event and city, compare options, and complete purchases through a secure checkout flow.

+The platform focuses on practical resale needs such as listing management, booking and order tracking, buyer detail capture during checkout, and reliable status handling across the ticket lifecycle.
+It also integrates authentication, payments, and backend validation to support trusted transactions between users.

 The project is organized into: